Phil Collins: 1970–1980: Genesis, later role as lead singer, and Brand X

-1978–1984: Solo debut with Face Value and Hello, I Must Be Going!
+1981–1984: Solo debut with Face Value and Hello, I Must Be Going!

-After Genesis finished touring in December 1978, the group went on hiatus after Collins went to Vancouver, Canada to try to save his failing marriage.
-The attempt failed, leaving his wife to return to England with their children while living apart.
-Collins returned to Old Croft, their home in Shalford, Surrey, and their divorce was finalised in 1981.
-Banks and Rutherford were recording their first solo albums during this time, so Collins rejoined Brand X for their album Product and its accompanying tour, played on John Martyn's album Grace and Danger, and started writing demos of his own at home.
-This was followed by Genesis resuming activity and recording and touring through 1980 with their album Duke (1980).
-The three members contributed two tracks each; Collins put forward "Please Don't Ask" and "Misunderstanding".

 In February 1981, Collins released his debut solo album Face Value.
 He signed with Virgin Records and WEA for American distribution in order to distance himself from the Charisma label, and oversaw every step of its production; he wrote the liner notes himself and by hand.
 His divorce was the focus of its lyrical themes and song titles: "I had a wife, two children, two dogs, and the next day I didn't have anything.
 So a lot of these songs were written because I was going through these emotional changes."
 Collins produced the album in collaboration with Hugh Padgham, with whom he had worked on Peter Gabriel's self-titled 1980 album.
-Face Value reached number one on the UK Albums Chart.
-It was also an international success, reaching number one in six other countries and number seven in the US where it went on to sell 5 million copies.
-"In the Air Tonight", the album's lead single, became a hit and reached number two in the UK charts.
+Face Value reached number one in seven countries, including the UK, and number seven in the US, where it went on to sell five million copies.
+"In the Air Tonight", the album's lead single, reached number two in the UK singles chart.
 The song is known for the gated reverb effect used on Collins's drums, a technique developed by Padgham when he worked as an engineer on Gabriel's song "Intruder", on which Collins played drums.